 Impacts of MathILy Experiences

 Our students go on to do great things: MathILy participants have attended MIT, Harvey Mudd, Princeton, Stanford, UC Berkeley, Swarthmore, Oxford, Carleton, Carnegie Mellon, Brown, U Waterloo, Cornell, Haverford, Caltech, Stony Brook, and other excellent colleges.
-They have participated in PRIMES-USA and in Research Experiences for Undergraduates, published papers, scored well on the Putnam exam, gone to graduate school at U Chicago, Rutgers, UC Davis, Boston U, U Washington, Columbia U, UC Berkeley, and Cornell, and presented work at national mathematics conferences.
+They have participated in PRIMES-USA and in Research Experiences for Undergraduates, published papers, scored well on the Putnam exam, gone to graduate school at U Chicago, Rutgers, UCLA, Harvard, U Washington, Columbia U, UC Berkeley, Cornell, and other excellent universities, and presented work at national mathematics conferences.

 Comments on MathILy 2022: